 Train and Bus Prices

 The best prices for buses and trains in Slovakia can be found on Omio (formerly GoEuro).
-They let you search across all train, bus, and plane routes throughout Europe.
+They let you search across all train, bus, and plane routes throughout the region.